Pregnancy Debate Revisited: To Induce Labor, Or Not?

 And the potential benefits can be hard to convey, Kane Low says.

-"If you say to somebody 'we could really reduce your risk of a cesarean by inducing your labor,' people who are very fearful of a cesarean may say, 'OK, I'm willing to [make that] trade-off and take the medical induction, even though that's not what I might want because it's going to reduce my risk.'
+"If you say to somebody, 'We could really reduce your risk of a cesarean by inducing your labor,' people who are very fearful of a cesarean may say, 'OK, I'm willing to [make that] trade-off and take the medical induction, even though that's not what I might want because it's going to reduce my risk.'
 But, yet, the absolute reduction is very small, overall."

 Plus, this study was done under optimal conditions, she notes.
 The hospitals all followed the latest recommendations about when to do a C-section, and the women were 23 or 24 years old, on average — which is younger than the general age of women who give birth.
-Even so, in this group it took take 28 induced labors to prevent one cesarean section.

 The March of Dimes, which has a campaign to encourage women to have full-term deliveries, issued a statement noting that because the study group was so selective, "[m]ore widespread implementation of induction at 39 weeks may yield much less favorable results, and thus should be considered with caution."

-The study did not compare the overall costs of induced labor versus the traditional path – which can end in vaginal delivery, cesarean section, or induced labor.
+The study did not compare the overall costs of induced labor versus the traditional path — which can end in vaginal delivery, cesarean section or induced labor.

-Reddy agrees that there are balancing plusses and minuses behind the decision to induce labor.
+Reddy agrees that there are balancing pluses and minuses behind the decision to induce labor.
 "I think it's going to be up to the individual woman, because there are going to be strong opinions either way."

 You can reach Richard Harris at rharris@npr.org.